bogongroverchalet/knowledge-base/_posts/2017-8-8-winter-participant-info.md

   - Wash hands thoroughly before and after handling food.
   - Clean out the oven of ash once cool.
 (Recommended to be done in the morning before roster group changeover.)
-  - Boil Tea towels and aprons in the large aluminum pot on the oven at the end of each day.
+  - Place tea towels and aprons in the large aluminum pot on the oven, making sure there is water in it.
+At the end of each day the crew leaders will boil and wash them.

 ### Stewards